 Find information about hospital care and services at WGH to help you prepare for your visit or find a service in the helpful Whitehorse General Hospital Patient Handbook.

 The hospital’s social workers are an important part of the health care team, who are trained to ensure compassion and respect for each person who needs hospital care.
 Within your first 24 hours in hospital, you will likely be visited by a social worker, who will ask you a few questions to assess any unique needs you may have while in hospital and when it’s time to return home.
 Any health care team member may refer you to our social workers or you can request this service.
 Social workers assist patients, families, physicians, nurses and other health care team members with the following:

 We want to ensure you have an advocate, guide and support while in hospital.
-If you self-identify as being First Nations, Metis or Inuit when you arrive at the hospital, the Health and Social Liaison Workers will come to your room or Emergency Department to offer you support during your stay at Whitehorse General Hospital (WGH).
-Learn more here.
+If you self-identify as being First Nations, Métis or Inuit when you arrive at the hospital, a First Nations Health Programs liaison worker will come to your room or Emergency Department to offer you support during your stay at Whitehorse General Hospital.